-ACCOMMODATION: Green Haven Hotel (or similar)
+ACCOMMODATION: Dream Villa (or similar)

-DAY 17 - Walk in Shan Highlands.
+DAY 10 - Walk through the villages of the Shan Highlands.
 Free afternoon in Kalaw

 Today we can look forward to a gentle four-hour trek through the Kalaw tribal heartlands.
 Starting in the village of Say Wingabar, we ascend through pine forest to Lu Pyi village.
 Our trail passes through rural countryside and provides us with views of the valley - a picturesque patchwork of rice and vegetable fields.
 We might see tribal villagers working on their farms, or en route to the market with their produce.
 At the end of our walk we make a stop at Myinmathi Cave to see its many Buddha images and small stupas.
 After a lunch stop, we have a short transfer back to the hotel where we can relax for the rest of the day.
 For those who would prefer not to take part in the trek, there is the option to relax at the hotel for the day.